katemihalikova/ion-datetime-picker/README.md

 Types supported: `'after'`, `'before'`, `'between'` and `'outside'`.
 If you want to include the day specified, set `'inclusive'` property to `true`.

-## Internationalization factory
+## Internationalization & customization factory

-Simple internationalization option.
-Inject the `$ionicPickerI18n` factory into your code and set the localized strings.
+Simple internationalization & customization options.
+Inject the `$ionicPickerI18n` factory into your code and set the localized strings and button classes.

 ### `weekdays` key